aistestonciute/PS_Kokybe/README.md

 Fancy a 50-character long password humming with numbers, symbols, and a mix of lowercase and uppercase letters?
 SecuriKey will serve it up in a heartbeat.
 Or do you like a bit of whimsy?
 Our "Fruit Salad" option adds a dash of fun to your passwords, turning 'apple', 'kiwi', 'mango', and their friends into secret code language.
 But don't be fooled by the fun; these passwords are still as tough as they come!

 Our sleek HTML5 and CSS3 interface isn't just eye candy - it's thoughtfully designed to guide you smoothly through your password creation journey.
 No more fumbling through confusing controls or getting lost in translation.
 SecuriKey isn't just a tool; it's a revolution in safeguarding your online accounts.
 It's not just about creating passwords; it's about empowering you to take control of your online security, one password at a time.
-So join the revolution and turn the key to a more secure digital world!
+So join the revolution and turn the key to a more secure digital world!!

 ## Features
 - <b>Secure Password Generation</b>: